amb2004/Crypto-Price-Tracking-Application/README.md

-Crypto Price Tracking Application
+<h1>Crypto Price Tracking Application</h1>

 Welcome to the Crypto Price Tracking Application!
 This project is designed to provide real-time tracking of cryptocurrency prices, along with comprehensive search functionality and interactive charts for price trends.

-Features
+<h2>Features</h2>
 Dynamic Frontend: Developed using React.js for real-time cryptocurrency tracking.

 API Integration: Utilizes the CoinGecko API to fetch current prices, 24-hour changes, and market cap for various cryptocurrencies.